gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Remove punctuation from query before searching.
+Append `*` to the end of each word unless it is double-quoted.
 - Added non-document file types.
 Have to add front-end support for it.
 - Fixed: Forbidden folders and unnecessary files are now ignored.
 - Made global_shortcut and window hiding/showing work.